-ABC shows (so far): 20/20, America’s Funniest Home Videos, Black-ish, Castle, Cristela, Dancing with the Stars, Forever, Galavant, The Goldbergs, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Last Man Standing, Manhattan Love Story, Marvel’s Agents of SHIELD, The Middle, Modern Family, Nashville, Once Upon a Time, Resurrection, Revenge, Scandal, Selfie, Shark Tank, and The Taste.
+ABC shows (so far): 20/20, America’s Funniest Home Videos, Black-ish, Blood & Oil, Castle, Dancing With The Stars, Dr. Ken, Fresh Off The Boat, Galavant, The Goldbergs, The Great Christmas Light Fight, The Great Holiday Baking Show, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agents Of SHIELD, The Middle, Modern Family, The Muppets, Nashville, Once Upon A Time, Quantico, Scandal, Shark Tank, and Wicked City.

-CBS shows this season (so far): 2 Broke Girls, 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Blue Bloods, Criminal Minds, CSI: Crime Scene Investigation, Elementary, The Good Wife, Hawaii Five-0, Madam Secretary, The McCarthys, The Mentalist, Mike & Molly, The Millers, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Person of Interest, Scorpion, Stalker, Survivor, Two and a Half Men, and Undercover Boss.
+CBS shows this season (so far): 2 Broke Girls, 48 Hours, 60 Minutes, The Amazing Race, The Big Bang Theory, Blue Bloods, Code Black, Criminal Minds, CSI: Cyber, Elementary, The Good Wife, Hawaii Five-0, Life In Pieces, Limitless, Madam Secretary, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, Scorpion, Supergirl, Survivor, and Undercover Boss.

-FOX shows this season (so far): Bob’s Burgers, Bones, Brooklyn Nine-Nine, Family Guy, Gotham, Gracepoint, Hell’s Kitchen, MasterChef Junior, The Mindy Project, Mulaney, Red Band Society, New Girl, The Simpsons, Sleepy Hollow, and Utopia.
+FOX shows this season (so far): Bob’s Burgers, Bones, Bordertown, Brooklyn Nine-Nine, Cooper Barrett’s Guide to Surviving Life, Empire, Family Guy, Gotham, Grandfathered, The Grinder, The Last Man On Earth, MasterChef Junior, Minority Report, Rosewood, Scream Queens, The Simpsons, Sleepy Hollow, and World’s Funniest.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here and here.